-- vesting acceleration of his then outstanding and unvested stock options and restricted stock as if he had provided continuous service to the Company for an additional 6 months after his separation date; - 6 months of his then-current annual base salary, paid in accordance with the Company's standard payroll procedures over a 6-month period; - a payment equal to 50% of the annual target bonus paid for the immediately preceding performance period; and, - the Company's payment of the premiums for COBRA coverage from the last date on which he receives health care coverage as a Company employee until the earlier of: (1) the date that is 6 months following the separation date; or (2) the date Mr. Walker becomes covered under another employer's health coverage plan.
+- vesting acceleration with respect to her outstanding and unvested stock options and/or restricted stock units, as if Ms. Leo provided service to the Company for an additional twelve (12) months after the effective date of her termination; - twelve (12) months of her then-current annual base salary, paid in accordance with the Company's standard payroll procedures over a twelve-month period following the termination date, subject to her execution of a mutual release; - a percentage of her annual incentive target bonus, which would have been determined by pro rating the percentage of the target bonus that the Company determined was earned as of the effective date of her separation, had such target bonus been payable at such time, subject to Ms. Leo's execution of a mutual release; and

+• the Company's payment of the premiums for Ms. Leo's COBRA coverage from the last date on which she received health care coverage as a Company employee until the earlier of: (1) the date that is twelve (12) months following the effective date of her separation; or (2) the date Ms. Leo becomes covered under another employer's health coverage plan.